 The design for self cycle involves a series of event that regularly repeats themselves in the same order when architects design for selves.

-It starts with design, modifications, re-modifications until design is discarded and another is commenced.
-In fact this design cycle is continuous for most architect until their building construction reaches completion.
+It starts with design, modifications, and re-modifications until the design is discarded and another is commenced.
+In fact, this design cycle is continuous for most architects until their building construction reaches completion.

 At which point they become full of dissatisfaction mostly arising from an incomplete or imperfect design.

-This in reality isn’t always attainable but because these architects are both client and designer over their project, they have no one to call them to order.
-No defined design brief, no design duration, no cost attached to excess time spent designing.
+This in reality isn’t always attainable but because these architects are both clients and designers over their project, they have no one to call them to order.
+No defined design brief, no design duration, and no cost attached to excess time spent designing.

 Below are the stages of the design cycle:

-How ‘Design for self ‘cycle can be addressed.
+How the ‘Design for self ‘cycle can be addressed

 In other to address this challenge, designers and architects need to:

 - Subject themselves to the same discipline and structure they would if they were working on other peoples’ projects.